Installation#

 Lists all the available refs on

-.
+remote_namethat are related toref, and the subpaths to use.
+These are things that are interesting to install, update, or uninstall together withref.
 For instance, locale data or debug information.The returned list contains all available related refs, but not every one should always be installed.
 For example,

-if it should be uninstalled with the main ref.The commit property of each
+should_download()returnsTrueif the reference should be installed/updated with the app, andshould_delete()returnsTrueif it should be uninstalled with the main ref.The commit property of each

-is not guaranteed to be non-None
+RelatedRefis not guaranteed to be non-None.Added in version 0.6.7.

 - Parameters: